chubbyphp/chubbyphp-framework/doc/Tutorials/AddDependencyInjectionContainer.md

 return $container;
 ```

-## Add app/container.php to app/app.php
+## Add app/container.php to app/web.php

-We're adding the container to the app.php by replacing the following line:
+We're adding the container to the web.php by replacing the following line:

 ```php
 require __DIR__.'/bootstrap.php';